brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00 - 1:15: Finished rendering different trip details when clicking on their respective category.

+* 1:30pm - 2:00pm: Centered application text in middle of page and brainstormed how to organize trip details into tables.

+* 2:00pm - :

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.